As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Read the full disclosure here

 - 1/4 cup oil

-After the milk mixture has set for about 10 minutes, add the rest of the ingredients (flour, baking soda, salt, and brown sugar).
+- After the milk mixture has set for about 10 minutes, add the rest of the ingredients (flour, baking powder, salt, cinnamon and brown sugar).
 Stir just until mixed.

 - Pour batter into the baking pan.